dylanmorgenstern/DoggoCalc/README.md

 A BMI Calculator for Man's Best Friend.
 Built using theDogApi.

-Technologies used: HTML5, CSS, vanilla JavaScript.
+Technologies used: HTML5, CSS3, vanilla JavaScript.